Plasma Free Metanephrines

 However, your healthcare practitioner may select any one (or more than one) of these tests depending on your signs and symptoms, family history, and/or genetic profile.

 When is it ordered?

-The plasma free metanephrines test is primarily ordered when a health practitioner either suspects that someone has a catecholamine-secreting tumor or wants to rule out the possibility.
-It may be ordered when a person (especially a person younger than age 40) has sudden bursts (paroxysms) of signs and symptoms, such as:
+The plasma free metanephrines test is primarily ordered when your healthcare practitioner either suspects that you have a tumor that produces catecholamines or wants to rule out the possibility.
+It may be ordered when you (especially if you are younger than age 40) have sudden bursts (paroxysms) of signs and symptoms, such as:

-- High blood pressure (hypertension), especially when a person has hypertension that is not responding to treatment since people with catecholamine-secreting tumors are frequently resistant to conventional therapies
+- High blood pressure (hypertension), especially when you have hypertension that is not responding to treatment (people with these tumors are frequently resistant to standard therapies)

 - Severe headaches

 - Rapid heart rate (palpitations)

 Testing may also be ordered when a tumor that releases catecholamines has been treated or removed to monitor for recurrence.